-For Anthem BlueCross BlueShield, there is tiered coverage based on the facility used for the transplant.
-If a Blue Distinction Center for Transplants (BDCT) is used, the transplant will be covered at 100% with access to the travel and lodging benefit.
-Blue Distinction Centers for Transplants meet stringent clinical criteria, established in collaboration with expert physician panels and national medical societies, including the Center for International Blood and Marrow Transplant Research (CIBMTR), the Scientific Registry of Transplant Recipients (SRTR), and the Foundation for the Accreditation of Cellular Therapy (FACT), and are subject to periodic re-evaluation as criteria continue to evolve.
-Call Anthem at 1-855-593-8123 for additional coverage information as well as assistance in locating a BDCT facility.
+For Anthem BlueCross BlueShield, coverage is based on the facility used for the transplant.
+If a Blue Distinction Center (BDC or BDC+) is used, the service will be covered at 80% with access to the travel and lodging benefit.
+Blue Distinction Centers meet stringent clinical criteria, established in collaboration with expert physician panels and national medical societies, including the Center for International Blood and Marrow Transplant Research (CIBMTR), the Scientific Registry of Transplant Recipients (SRTR), and the Foundation for the Accreditation of Cellular Therapy (FACT), and are subject to periodic re-evaluation as criteria continue to evolve.
+Call Anthem at 1 (855) 593-8123 for additional coverage information as well as assistance in locating a BDC or BDC+ facility.

-Transplants performed at participating, non-BDCT facilities are covered at 80% with access to the travel and lodging benefit; all other facilities are covered at 60% with no access to the travel and lodging benefit.
+Precertification is required for these services.
+Services performed at BDC or BDC+ facilities are covered at 80% with access to the travel and lodging benefit; all other facilities are covered at 60% with no access to the travel and lodging benefit.
+If care at a BDC or BDC+ facility requires you to travel 75 miles or more from your home, you'll have access to a travel and lodging benefit, with a maximum of \$10,000 per surgery or treatment.

-Medical care and treatment
+Medical Care and Treatment